oxygen0211/old-blog/_posts/17-03-2017-kubernetes-custom-routes.markdown

 ```

 This means that if we don't have any other routing information, we are routing to 172.20.0.1, which is the gateway of the VPC.
 With this configuration on each node, all calls to Containers that have to cross node boundaries will be forwarded to the VPC.
-K8s still has to do is tell the default gateway which subnet is connected to which node so it routes the packages correctly.
+K8s (or more precisely kube-up) still has to do is tell the default gateway which subnet is connected to which node so it routes the packages correctly.
 Basically, this is the same configuration as above, but now on VPC level instead of the nodes.

 If we go to the AWS VPC management console, under Route-Tables we will see at least one route table that is connected to kubernetes-vpc.
 In the "Routes" tab, we will see something like this: